microprediction/timemachines/README.md

 ## Install

-The suggested install is:
+The suggested initial install is

     pip install --upgrade pip
     pip install --upgrade numpy
     pip install --upgrade timemachines

+On colab you might need to do this if it still has an old numpy:

+    !pip unisntall numpy
+    !pip install --upgrade numpy

-For error metrics these are recommended but not absolutely essential
+These are recommended but not absolutely essential for all uses

      pip install --upgrade scikit-learn
      pip install --upgrade scipy

-On colab you might need to do this if it still has an old numpy:

-    pip unisntall numpy
-    pip install --upgrade numpy

-Then check the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) or otherwise decide which packages you want to utilize - they aren't in by default.
+Next, install time-series packages you like.
 Strongly recommended is:

     pip install --upgrade statsmodels

-Many packages wrap statsmodels.tsa so pickings are slim without it.
+because many packages wrap statsmodels.tsa so pickings are slim without it.
 You might also want to install:

     pip install --upgrade darts
     pip install --upgrade river